marvin-sh/marvin-sh.github.io/index.md

 ---
 layout: default
 ---

+Hi!
+I'm Marvin, mathematician and video game programmer.
+Below I've listed some of the projects I have been working on.

+You can also find me here: &nbsp; [<i class="fab fa-github"></i> marvin-sh](https://github.com/marvin-sh) &nbsp; [<i class="fab fa-linkedin"></i> marvin-krauspenhaar](https://www.linkedin.com/in/marvin-krauspenhaar-463b72336/).

 ## Sheeping Logic Inc.
 An automation game centered around sheep with a colorful 3D look.
 Made within one week at the GameDevWeek Trier 2023.